-Course Code CSE367 Course Title Four Weeks Industrial Training Evaluation (Undertaken after 4 th semester) Type of Course SEC L T P Credits 3 Course Prerequisites Basics of programming and software development Course Objectives To enhance programming skills of a learner, so that the learner finds solutions to problems.
-He also gets industrial experience of software development Course Outcomes- (CO) The learner will be able to-1. implement software using proper software life cycle models2. works with the latest IT tools3.
+Course Code CSE367

+Course Title Four Weeks Industrial Training Evaluation (Undertaken after 4 ^{tr} semester)

+Type of Course SEC

+LTP THE BUILDING

+Credits 3

+Course Prerequisites Basics of programming and software development

+Course To enhance programming skills of a learner, so that the learner finds

+Objectives Objectives solutions to problems.
+He also gets industrial experience of software

+Objectives development

+Course The learner will be able to-

+Outcomes- (CO) 1. implement software using proper software life cycle models

+A COUNTY 2. works with the latest IT tools

+la l 3.
 Develop team leadership

+VER

 The four weeks industrial training will give exposure to the practical aspects of the discipline, in the real-time working scenario.
-In addition, the student may also workon a specified task or project which may be assigned to him/her, by the industry person.
-The student will maintain the daily diary which will have the signature of an industry expert, assigned to him/ her.
+In addition, the student may also work on a specified task or project which may be assigned to him/her, by the industry person.
+The student will maintain the daily diary which will have the signature of an industry expert, assigned to him/her.
 This daily diary will be produced by the student during practical examinations, as and when scheduled by the institute.
 The department will evaluate student performance based on his/her project report, running software code, CD containing code and daily diary.